 When emotions happen, children need to know what they are.
 If your little one is mad because it’s time to go inside and they are not ready, let them know that the emotion they are feeling is anger.
 Give him some tools to cope with anger such as taking deep breaths or slowly counting to 10.
 Tell your child what emotions you are having throughout the day as you are their primary role model.

 Almost any book works as a great tool for working on emotional awareness.
-As you are flipping through the pages of your favorite story, point out the characters faces and talk about what they are feeling.
+As you are flipping through the pages of your favorite story (this is one of my favorites), point out the characters faces and talk about what they are feeling.
 If there is a picture of a happy baby, point out the smile and label the emotion.
 You can then model it in real life and smile at your little one and see if you can get a smile back.
 As your toddler gets older you can make statements such as “I wonder what makes that baby happy?”
 Then discuss the reasons that he could be smiling.
 Maybe he just got a hug or is about to go outside and play.

 Using dolls, teddy bears, or any of your child’s favorite stuffed friends will work to teach emotions.
 It can be very simple like modeling for your little one by giving the bear a hug and saying, “The bear is happy when I hug him.”
 As your child gets older you can expand on this by role-playing with them.
 Maybe the bear takes a toy from the doll, how do they each feel in this situation?
 What can they do to solve it?